f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

       ]
   }

 Next, you will put each of the interfaces in the **mgmt-aggr** LAG.
-Below is the exmaple for putting **1/mgmt0** into the mgmt-aggr LAG.
+Below is the example for putting **1/mgmt0** into the mgmt-aggr LAG.

 .. code-block:: bash